There are two kinds of antenna rotators:

 Motor Removal and Checking

 To do a thorough job of cleaning the bearing races, it's best to remove the motor assembly but be warned: It's awkward.
 See the slightly out-of-focus videos on the DX Shop website ().
-There are 3 screws that hold it on, but the 2 on the inside of the housing are at very difficult locations to access with a screwdriver.
+There are 3 screws that hold it on, but the 2 on the inside of the housing of the (little) RAK are at very difficult locations to access with a screwdriver.
 (I sometimes replace them with metric socket head screws, but those have to be altered on a lathe because the heads too large.)
+The BIG RAK only has one screw inside and it's fairly easy to access.

 Once the motor is removed, you can clean all the bearings easily.